John-Nagle/lslutils/work/vehicleinfomsgs.md

 This is an outline for a general way for SL objects associated with transportation to talk to each other.

+This is very preliminary.
+It's written as a protocol specification so there's something concrete to discuss.
+It's a skeleton to be filled in and changed as necessary.

 ## Goals

 - Standardized way for vehicles, loaders, and other vehicle support facilities to communicate